-How Much Money Should I Keep in Savings vs. Checking?
+How Much Money Should I Keep in a Checking or Savings Account?

 Your checking account should have enough money to cover all your bills.
 In addition, you should have a buffer available to cover unexpected expenses or charges.
 The exact amount you need is a personal decision based on your own finances.

 If you are unsure where to start on your savings, one way is to build your emergency fund.
-The ideal amount of money to keep in your savings account depends on your financial goals.
-For example, if you keep your emergency fund in a savings account, there should be enough money there to cover three to six months’ worth of expenses.
+If you keep your emergency fund in a savings account, financial experts recommend keeping enough money there to cover three to six months’ worth of expenses.